The average cost of filling your tank with petrol or diesel has reached a three-year high according to new figures.

 “This is good news for motorists, as it means petrol and diesel prices are unlikely to shoot up.
 In fact, we may even see them come down very slightly in the next week or so.”

-Looking to save money on fuel?
+Fed up with the high fuel costs and looking to switch to a more fuel-efficient car?
 Take a look at our top 10 fuel efficient cars.